 Several key industry players are exploring the potential of blockchain technology to transform their business processes into growth enablers.
 After cryptocurrencies, it is now finding applications in industries like financial services, healthcare, real-estate, e-commerce, and food supply chain.
 In the agrifood sector, blockchain is showing immense potential to enhance the food supply chain management.
 Also, visit our blockchain supply chain development services to know more about blockchain’s role in the food supply chain.

 Blockchain is a type of distributed ledger technology that provides attributes like efficiency, security, traceability, and transparency in the business network.
 It facilitates businesses to establish trust in the network, and achieve end-to-end transparency and traceability of transactions.

 Implementing blockchain in the food supply chain makes the entire process traceable and transparent.
-Blockchain provides supply chain stakeholders, from farmers to warehouse and factories, with a unified platform that provides end-to-end traceability.
+Blockchain provides supply chain stakeholders, from farmers to warehouses and factories, with a unified platform that provides end-to-end traceability.
 On the platform, every stakeholder that handles food represents a node in the blockchain network.
 It enables anyone in the network to track and trace the food from its provenance to the table.

 For instance, a Hyperledger Fabric or Corda based food supply chain solution can facilitate stakeholders to achieve these objectives with efficiency.